ramashanker/Documentation/docs/data_science_ML/Assignment1.rst

 Part 1: Real estate prices
 HerePreview the document is a CSV (comma-separated values) file listing real estate sales in England between 1995 and 2016.
 (Actually, to make things a bit faster it's only a subset.)
-4)Is real estate more expensive in London?
-Plot histograms for the two subsets of properties inside and outside London, respectively.
-For practical purposes, we can define "inside London" to mean that the string in the 14th column (Python indexing column 13) includes the string LONDON.
- Optional task.
-Make a plot that shows the average price per year.

 1)Load the CSV file into Python.
 Use the Pandas function read_csv or use one of the techniques you learned in the course Introduction to Data Science.